DipendraPaudel/date-picker-np/README.md

 - **Minimum Date**: `2000-01-01`
 - **Maximum Date**: `2099-12-31`

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/DipendraPaudel/date-picker-np/blob/main/LICENSE) file for details.

 ## Support

 If you have any questions, issues, or feature requests, please open an issue in the [GitHub repository](https://github.com/DipendraPaudel/date-picker-np/issues).